The back lift is designed to achieve a smooth and contoured back, by removing loose skin and heavy rolls of fat.

 Back fat can be an incredibly frustrating problem for both men and women.
 Due to weight fluctuations, pregnancy and the natural aging process, it’s common for excess tissue and rolls of fat to develop in this area.
 Because the extra volume is often due to a combination of fat cells and muscle atrophy, it can be very persistent and difficult to treat.

-When this occurs, a back lift with Dr. Larson can:
+When this occurs, cosmetic surgeon Dr. Larson can:

 The back lift is very common with men and women who struggle with stretched skin due to significant weight loss – especially after bariatric surgery.
 In these cases, the procedure can reveal smooth, firm skin that drapes beautifully over their new body contours and accurately reflects their weight loss journey.